Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Lethbridge Park had a median income among taxpayers of $38,637 and an average income of $42,302.
-Both figures are below the national averages of $60,817 and $83,003 for Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated median income would be approximately $42,060 and average income around $46,050 by the end of September 2025.
-The 2021 Census data shows household incomes in Lethbridge Park fall between the 5th and 6th percentiles nationally.
-Income distribution indicates that 28.1% of residents (1,452 people) earn within the $800 - 1,499 bracket, unlike surrounding regions where 30.9% fall within the $1,500 - 2,999 range.
-Housing affordability pressures are severe in Lethbridge Park, with only 75.4% of income remaining after housing costs, ranking at the 4th percentile nationally.
+In financial year 2023, Lethbridge Park's median taxpayer income was $38,637 and the average was $42,302.
+Both figures were below the national averages of $60,817 for Greater Sydney and $83,003 overall.
+By September 2025, estimated incomes would be approximately $42,060 (median) and $46,050 (average), based on an 8.86% increase from the financial year 2023 Wage Price Index growth.
+According to the 2021 Census, Lethbridge Park's incomes ranked between the 5th and 6th percentiles nationally for households, families, and individuals.
+The income distribution showed that 28.1% of residents earned between $800 and $1,499, unlike surrounding regions where 30.9% fell within the $1,500 to $2,999 range.
+Housing affordability was severe in Lethbridge Park, with only 75.4% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income